Fairblock/docs/docs/glossary.md

 ### Frontrunning

-Frontrunning is an example of bad-MEV (maximal extractable value) where MEV searchers can observe a user's unexecuted profitable trade in a mempool and manipulate the ordering of transactions within a block.
-The most common type of frontrunning attack are *sandwich attacks*.
+Frontrunning is an example of bad-MEV ([maximal extractable value]([url](https://ethereum.org/developers/docs/mev#mev-extraction-generalized-frontrunners))) where MEV searchers can observe a user's unexecuted profitable trade in a mempool and manipulate the ordering of transactions within a block.
+The most common type of frontrunning is *sandwich attacks*.

 ## Public keys